Qualified Names¶

 Step 3: keep local names usable inside containers¶

-Only exporting qualified names is not enough.
+Exporting qualified names isn't enough.
 Inside a package, users still expect short names to work.

 Why the default scope provider still works¶